ErikKassubek/ADVOCATE/doc/fuzzing/GoPie.md

 that all $Rel_{1/2}$ are calculated up front).

 ### Mutation

+TODO: how to choose scheduling chains
+TODO: in original, only based on rel2, -> goPie/01 cannot be found

 Given such a scheduling chain, it can be mutated with the following rules:

 1. Abridge: This removes an item from the $SC$ (either from head or tail) if there